 It is far too easy for hate-filled individuals to get access to guns in America.

 These two massacres rightfully garnered national media attention, but this is not always the case for gun violence and hate crimes in our country.
 Most attacks are not even mentioned by the media.
-Hate crimes, by their very nature, disproportionately target and hurt communities of color and other minority groups.
+Hate crimes, by their very nature, disproportionately target and hurt communities of colour and other minority groups.
 In today’s divisive political climate, the discussion of misogyny, racism, homophobia, transphobia, anti-immigration, and religious intolerance is more prevalent than ever before.
 We need to make sure that gun violence is a part of these vital conversations.

 It is far too easy for hate-filled individuals to get access to guns in America, and when they do, the stakes are never higher because the cost is human life.
 We, as Americans, must come together to do more and demand that our elected leaders do more to disarm hate.